 Sometimes a 110 volt outlet is hard to find and having a battery powered knife handy is a big help.
 Here is great branded 12 volt knife that can be used boat side when faced with that situation.
 Keeping a fillet board on your boat will let you fillet your fish under virtually any circumstance.
 This Berkley kit can be plugged into a 12 volt outlet, clipped to a 12 volt battery or even plugged into a 110 outlet with its 12 volt converter.

 This lithium battery powered fillet knife is awesome.
 If you were going on a back pack trip and wanted to fillet one fish and have for lunch, this would be the electric knife to take.
 Many hesitate because they wonder if the battery will last through the fillet process.
 Our experience has shown that cleaning 15 walleye, 4 pike and 4 smallies in an evening the battery is still going strong.
+Up to 90 minutes of continuous filleting.
 (9 guys can catch a lot of fish on one day in Canada)

 How often should you sharpen your knife edges?
 That depends on just how often you use your knives, how many bones you have cut through, and the surfaces you have cleaned your fish.
 Once a year you should consider doing a more thorough job using an electric sharpener, but if during your fillet session you notice any hesitancy of the knife passing through your fish, you should pass the edge over a fine surfaced manual sharpener.